-- Other Police supervision (which can even be a senior officer) will respond to the (RTF) site and ensure it is a viable location – communicating decision to Fire command.
+- Other Police supervision (which can even be a senior officer) will respond to the (RTF) site and ensure it is a viable location – communicating decisions to Fire command.

-- Police and Fire supervision will coordinate a mobile Police/Fire-EMS rescue team, while ensuring some officers remain for protection of the RTF site.
+- Police and Fire supervision will coordinate a mobile Police/Fire-EMS rescue team while ensuring some officers remain for the protection of the RTF site.
 Fire Command will prepare a triage/treatment area in an off-site staging area (the Cold Zone).